-Tickets for Coachella 2016 sold out in record time.
+Tickets for Coachella sell out in an instant.
 Flights into New Orleans before Mardis Gras are prohibitive, and forget about hotels.
 No problem -- you can still find parties on this planet that your friends haven't already selfied to exhaustion.
 Look further afield, around and outside the Americas, and you'll find colorful, raucous parties all over the globe.
 Carnival vibes, electronic music festivals, and spiritually inclined alternatives abound.

 You may have heard of some of these -- clearly someone has, or else it wouldn't be much of a party.
 But chances are you're going to catch at least a strain of FOMO reading through these.
 Time to put some play-hard miles on the passport.

 AfrikaBurnTankwa Karoo National Park, South Africa

 Black Rock City's desert rave is among the growing roster of Burning Man-affiliated burner events popping up worldwide that share the worldly ethos of radical inclusion and creativity.
 One of the most popular -- with its dramatic landscapes and hallucinogenic installations -- is AfrikaBurn, which every spring lights up South Africa's arid, bird-rich Tankwa Karoo National Park.
 The week-long not-for-profit festival, which launched in 2007, is an all-inclusive space for artists, musicians, craftspeople, and anyone else who wants to have too-vivid Mad Max: Fury Road flashbacks in an African desert.